naoina/kocha/docs/routing.md

 }
 ```

-If the request to the above example is `GET /path/to/static.png`, `path.Path` of *Controller.Get* will be the `path/to/static.png`.
+If `GET /path/to/static.png` requests to the above example, `path.Path` of *Controller.Get* will be `path/to/static.png`.

 ## Type validator and parser <a id="Type-validator-and-parser"></a>

-Type validator is a validator of the path parameter for any format.
+Type validator is validator of a path parameter for any format.
 It is used in dispatcher and reverse router.
-Type parser is a parse to value of Golang's type from string of path parameter.
+Type parser that string of path parameter parses to value of type of Golang.
 It is used in dispatcher.

 ### Define the TypeValidateParser <a id="Define-the-TypeValidateParser"></a>

-Some validator and parser of the type parameters (`string`, `int` and `*url.URL`) are pre-defined by Kocha.
+Some validator and parser of type parameters (`string`, `int` and `*url.URL`) are pre-defined by Kocha.
-If you want a validator and parser for any types, you can define them.
+If you want validator and parser for any types, you can define them.

 1\.
 You must implement the [TypeValidateParser]({{ site.godoc }}#TypeValidateParser) interface.